Learn about our long-standing Seminars in Ignatian Leadership program that provides spiritual and professional growth opportunities for our educators.

-JSN Vaccination Protocol for In-Person Events: In consideration of the common good, only those who are fully vaccinated against COVID-19 may attend JSN events and meetings.
+JSN Vaccination Protocol for In-Person Events: In consideration of the common good, only those who are fully vaccinated and have received a CDC or NACI approved booster shot against COVID-19 may attend JSN events and meetings.
 Given the many places from which our constituents come, we believe this is a faithful response to Jesus’ command to “love our neighbor as ourselves.”

 Health Guidelines: The JSN will continue to follow CDC, local area and location-specific guidelines when hosting any event.
 Specific parameters regarding health and safety will be provided immediately prior to the event as well as on the JSN web site.

 The Seminars in Ignatian Leadership is a program provided to educators within the Jesuit Schools Network.
 The Pasos Ignacianos model of the program offers a curriculum of leadership development within the context of Ignatius Loyola and his spiritual and vocational growth through his life.
 The program has been designed with adult learning theory specifically in mind.
 The program attempts to model Ignatian pedagogy by engaging Seminar participants in a continual interplay of experience, reflection and action.